The most popular and budget-friendly insulation type

 Fiberglass insulation is cheaper in comparison to other alternatives.
 This is partly because it’s not a permanent fix.
 Fiberglass does need to be replaced every so often to maintain your home’s insulation.
 One of its major downsides is that it can get dusty, moldy, and/or lose its effectiveness over time, creating a less-than-ideal environment for your family.

-Can be a DIY project — sometimes
+Can be a DIY-project—sometimes

 Many homeowners choose to take on installing fiberglass batt insulation as a personal project.
 While this is an excellent way to save extra cash, it’s highly recommended to consult with a specialist to figure out which type of fiberglass insulation best suits your project.
 Remember: not all fiberglass insulation is created equal!